llvm/Community.o/content/wict-meetups/content.md

 +++

-The LLVM Women in Compilers and Tools Meetup Series is a free virtual event held once every month.
+The LLVM Women in Compilers and Tools Meetup Series is a free virtual event held once every month, starting April 22nd 2021.
 It is a platform where all women (trans, non-binary, and cis) in various stages in their career, speak openly, discuss, and network with others.
 This series will feature talks, tutorials, mentoring events and regularly